University Administrative Policies

 1.2.
 Change Fund

-Departments that need to retain a cash balance for making change must request approval by sending a Petty Cash Reimbursement form, with a justification for the fund amount requested, to the appropriate Financial Services accounting office.
+Departments that need to retain a cash balance for making change must request approval by sending a Petty Cash Fund Justification Request Form with a justification for the fund amount requested, to the appropriate Financial Services accounting office.
 Change funds should only include cash and must be intact at all times.
 Overages and shortages must be recorded immediately upon discovery.
 If a fund is not used for a large portion of a year, departments should deposit the fund until it is needed again and send a copy of the Money List (see Section 2.1 of this policy) to the appropriate accounting office.

 1.3.
 Petty Cash